A Quiver Full of Arrows: Old Love

 The story follows two students, William Hatchard and Phillippa Jameson, of English literature from Oxford in the 1930s.
-They both fell in enmity with each other at first sight.
-The mutual hatred began a fierce sense of competition which enabled them to outshine their contemporaries, but to remain neck-to-neck with each other.
+They fell in enmity with each other at first sight.
+The mutual hatred began a sense of competition which enabled them to outshine their contemporaries, but to remain close with each other.
 Their rivalry is to be decided by the Charles Oldham Prize.
 Phillipa's father dies, William drives her to the funeral, and the two fall in love.

 Their love is decided by the Charles Oldham which both of them share.
-They get married and are deeply in love, their love expressed by sarcastic remarks.
+They get married and are deeply in love, and their love is expressed by sarcastic remarks.
 They rise to become phenomenal successes in their own fields, becoming professors and teaching chairs of Oxford in English Literature, and receiving knighthoods.

-One day William and Phillipa have an argument on a crossword puzzle on the existence of the word 'Whymwham'.
+One day, William and Phillipa have an argument on a crossword puzzle on the existence of the word 'Whymwham'.
 Phillipa dies of a heart attack after William leaves for College.
-When William finds this out, he shoots himself, leaving a note saying, 'Forgive me, but I had to let her know.'
-He could not bear to live without her and rumor had it that they were never apart for more than a few hours.
+When William finds this out, he shoots himself, leaving a note saying, 'Forgive me, but I had to let her know'.
+He could not bear to live without her and rumour had it that they were never apart for more than a few hours.

 On 10 May 1987, Love Song, a two-part Masterpiece Theater presentation, was produced based on the story, with Michael Kitchen as William and Diana Hardcastle as Phillippa.
 The play was produced by Richard Bennett.

 The Hungarian Professor

-After the revolution, the writer meets a professor in Hungary who knows more about England than the writer himself, who hails from London.
-The professor's interest in London touches the writer; he realizes that the professor died without achieving his dream to visit England.
+After the revolution, the writer meets a professor in Hungary that knows more about England than the writer himself, who hails from London.
+The professor's interest in London touches the writer.
+He realises that the professor died without achieving his dream to visit England.

 The Luncheon

 A writer meets Susan at a literary party.
 He remembers a luncheon date with her when he was struggling to make ends meet.
 Susan was a chatty type who invited him to lunch, which cost him his entire savings account fortune.
-He attended the lunch as he believed Susan's husband was a popular producer but she kept this fact from him till the very end, when she confessed that she had divorced him and was married to the owner of the very restaurant where the writer had spent all of his money.
+He attended the lunch as he believed Susan's husband was a popular producer, but she kept this fact from him until the end.
+She confessed that she had divorced him and was married to the owner of the very restaurant where the writer had spent all of his money.

 "The Luncheon" was later made into an episode of the TV series Tales of the Unexpected.